-Adam is a laureate of both the Stefano Marizza International Piano Competition in Italy, and of the International Piano Competition HRH Princess Lalla Meryem in Morocco, where he additionally received the Special Prize from the Embassy of France in Rabat for his interpretation of French music.
-Further competition successes include the Irish Heritage Music Award, which he won following a performance at the Wigmore Hall in London.
-He has gratefully received support from The Hattori Foundation, The Tillett Trust, and The Macfarlane Walker Trust.
+Adam is a laureate of the Stefano Marizza International Piano Competition in Italy and the International Piano Competition HRH Princess Lalla Meryem in Morocco, where he additionally received the Prix Spécial from the Embassy of France in Rabat for his command of French music.